 In some cases, cosmetic surgery will make the eyes appear bigger.
 The blepharoplasty procedure will remove excess fat and skin, which will give the eyes a more open appearance post-operatively.
 Eyes can become more prominent with both upper and lower eyelid surgery.
 Therefore, a cosmetic surgery must evaluate the patient to determine which treatment will be most effective.

 Various treatments can be used to treat aesthetic problems with the eyes.
 For example, dark circles is another common problem that can be tackled with the right procedure.
-Dark circles can have different causes too, so this problem must also be evaluated by a cosmetic surgery before an appropriate treatment can be recommended.
+Dark circles can have different causes too, so this problem must also be evaluated by cosmetic surgery before an appropriate treatment can be recommended.

 What Is The Recovery Time For Upper Eyelid Surgery?

 Most patients can return to their normal activities relatively quickly after surgery.
 However, it is important for patients to take sufficient time off work to recuperate.
-They should also have someone drive them home after surgery; this because vision can be impacted shortly after surgery.
-Patients could also be affected from the anaesthetic used during the treatment.
+They should also have someone drive them home after surgery; because vision can be impacted shortly after surgery.
+Patients could also be affected by the anaesthetic used during the treatment.

 Depending on the technique used by the cosmetic surgeon, fine sutures can be used during the surgery.
 These sutures can be both absorbable and nonabsorbable.
 This is also something to take into account during your recovery time.